 It depends upon the construction I,e if the rotor is made to rotate outside then it is Out-type.
 If the rotor is made to rotate inside then it is considered as IN-type.
 The most common type used is of Out-type.

-The speed control of this type is quite as this type includes a controller.
+The controlling of the speed of this type is quite as this type includes a controller.
 The speed control can be possible by adjusting the voltage.
 Depending upon the amount of voltage supplied to energize the coils the speed can be varied.
 The voltage supplied to the coils is reduced in order to decrease the speed of the motor.
-The speed controller for this type of motor is shown in the figure below.

 - Highly reliable